yarsawyer/tidecoin/ai-docs/pqhd.md

   - Falcon-512: `scheme' = 7'`
   - ML-DSA-65: `scheme' = 10'`

-### 6.2 Purpose constant (still to finalize)
+### 6.2 Purpose constant (decision)
 The purpose field is a namespace selector (BIP43 concept).

-Recommendation:
+Decision:
+- `purpose' = 10007'`

+Rationale:
+- Tidecoin PQHD is not BIP44 (extra `scheme'` component, hardened-only everywhere), so using `44'` would be misleading.
-- choose a Tidecoin-specific purpose in SLIP/BIP43 reserved range 10001–19999 (avoid implying BIP44 semantics).
+- 10007 is in the SLIP/BIP43 reserved range 10001–19999 and is mnemonic with

-Candidate:
-- 10007' (mnemonic tie to Falcon-512 prefix 0x07)
+  the historical Falcon-512 prefix `0x07`.

-### 6.3 coin_type' (still to finalize)
+### 6.3 coin_type' (decision)
-Must be defined for wallet discovery.
-Options:
-- register in SLIP-0044 (preferred long-term)
+Decision:
+- `coin_type' = 6868'`

+Notes:
-- define a Tidecoin-internal constant (short-term)
+- This is a Tidecoin-internal constant for now (not yet registered in SLIP-0044).
+- This value must be treated as stable once shipped, because changing it breaks wallet restore/discovery (it changes the derivation subtree).

 ---